 In mast furler by Hood at The Rigging Company.
 IN mast mainsail furler

-If you are leaning towards an in-boom furler, I would look at the Scheafer Beta Boom or Leisure Furl system.
+In closing, If you are leaning towards an in-boom furler, I would look at the Scheafer Beta Boom or Leisure Furl system.
 Why?
 Well the short answer is both companies have a product that has been ‘tried and trued’.
 These products achieve safety and functionality through simplicity (our mantra).
-For more information regarding boom furlers, we have put together a few words on that subject here

 FAQ: Can I convert my in-mast furler to an in-boom furler?
-The short answer is yes, but read more on that here.
+The short answer is yes, but it takes some doing ;-0).
+For more information regarding boom furlers, feel free to contact our expert staff for more information.

 Have a question or comment, drop us a line below.
 We will reply!